Treatment for a frozen shoulder

 As you have probably realized by now, gradually moving the frozen shoulder is the key to treating the condition.
 However, this can cause pain and discomfort.
 Instead of putting your faith in pharmaceutical painkillers, you can control your shoulder pain naturally with the help of holistic, naturopathic frozen shoulder treatments such as essential oils and other muscle relaxants.

 Try using peppermint oil on the affected shoulder to increase circulation, reduce inflammation, and reduce pain.
 Massage therapy, physical therapy, magnesium cream, and acupuncture for shoulder pain could also help control swelling and improve the range of motion.

 Lower the level of inflammation and prevent complications

 To help control inflammation in the long term and prevent the injury from recurring, focus on a medicated diet and take anti-inflammatory supplements to help improve recovery.
 Anti-inflammatory supplements and herbs include turmeric, omega-3, magnesium, and CoQ10.

-Foods that help fight inflammation include all kinds of fresh vegetables and fruits, probiotic-rich foods (yogurt, kombucha, kefir, and farmed vegetables), grass-fed beef, wild-caught fish, cage-free eggs, and healthy fats such as nuts. seeds, avocado, coconut, and olive oil.
+Foods that help fight inflammation include fresh vegetables and fruits, probiotic-rich foods (yogurt, kombucha, kefir, and farmed vegetables), grass-fed beef, wild-caught fish, cage-free eggs, and healthy fats such as nuts: seeds, avocado, coconut, and olive oil.
 Also, try to reduce other factors that contribute to inflammation, such as high levels of mental stress, being overweight or obese, sitting for long periods, smoking, exposure to chemicals or toxins, and high exposure to vibration from vehicles (for example, being a truck driver). for life).